 The Capital One Spark Cash Plus is unique because it’s a charge card that requires you to pay your bill in full each month.
 However, this also means there’s no preset spending limit, so it’s a good choice for businesses who need extraordinary spending power every month.

-This card also offers a flat 2% cash back on all your business expenses, as well as an annual $200 cash bonus every year you spend $200,000 or more.
-A $150 annual fee applies, however, so this card isn’t for everyone.
+This card also offers a flat 2% cash back on all your business expenses, as well as the opportunity to get your $150 annual fee refunded every year you spend at least $150,000.
+The intro bonus and annual fee refund have high spend requirements, so this card is not for everyone.

 Capital on Tap Business Credit Card vs. Ink Business Unlimited® Credit Card

 The Ink Business Unlimited® Credit Card is very similar to the Capital on Tap Business credit Card since it offers a flat 1.5% cash back on spending with no annual fee.
 However, the Ink Business Unlimited® Credit Card offers a sign-up bonus of $900 after you spend $6,000 on purchases within three months of account opening.

 Even better, cardholders can enjoy 0% intro APR on purchases for 12 months, followed by a variable APR of 18.49% to 24.49%.
 This introductory rate for purchases can be immensely beneficial for start-ups who need access to credit and some time to pay their purchases down.

 How to use the Capital on Tap Business Credit Card:

 - Spend at least $15,000 within three months of account opening in order to earn the $200 in bonus cash.

 - Use your card for all your business-related spending and bills in order to earn more cash back.

 - Sign up for free employee cards so you can begin earning rewards on employee purchases for business.